Help your local food pantry get surplus healthy fresh food from your garden and neighboring gardeners too!

-The 2018 Feds Feed Families (FFF) campaign begins on July 15, 2018 and ends on October 18, 2018.
-Feds Feed Families was created to help food pantries stay stocked during summer months when they traditionally see a decrease in donations and an increase in need.
-AmpleHarvest.org is proud to partner with the USDA and all of the other participating federal agencies and departments on this important program.
+The Feds Feed Families (FFF) campaign was created to help food pantries stay stocked during summer months when they traditionally see a decrease in donations and an increase in need.
+Since 2014 AmpleHarvest.org has been a proud supporter of all federal departments and agencies participating in the Feds Feed Families Food Drive Campaign.

-If you are a home or community gardener, use this site to find a food pantry near you that will eagerly accept your bounty.
-You can also make a tax deductible virtual donation of food and get a FFF credit at the rate of 1.84 lbs for every $1.00 donated.
+If you are a home or community gardener, use the search below to find a food pantry near you that will eagerly accept your bounty.
+Want to know how important your garden donations are?
+Check out these food pantry “thank you” videos.

 FAQ for Fresh Produce Donations